jobayer977/javascript-interview-questions/docs/06 Expressions and operators/difference-typeerror-and-referenceerror/index.md

 ---
 title: Difference TypeError and ReferenceError ?
 ---
-## Difference TypeError and ReferenceError ?

 A **ReferenceError** occurs when you try to use a variable that doesn't exist at all.